Space & Service Design

-One year specialisation in the design of spaces, furniture, objects ánd services.
+One year specialisation in the design of spatial and service design.

-During this English program (minimum 45 ECTS) you will have the opportunity to participate in real-life design projects and co-design workshops for real clients, non-profit and social enterprises.
-These projects will be supported by a sound set of practice-based subjects, lectures and tutorials in English
+During this international programme (60 ECTS) you will have the opportunity to participate in real-life design projects and co-design workshops for real clients, mainly non-profit and social enterprises.
+These projects will be supported by a sound set of practice-based subjects, lectures and tutorials in English.

-This program is developed in collaboration with the PBA Interior Design, Unit Interior & Design
+This programme is developed in collaboration with the department Interior, Design & Architecture

 - First Semester